Gmabatah93/PROJECT_NFL_Combine/README.md

 Feature | Description
 --- | ---
-drafted | split the drafted variable to represent one feature for [Round / Pick / Year] & changed the drafted variable to a factor ["Yes","No"] to represent weather a player was drafted or not. side | created a new variable for High Level analysis of just offensive players and defensive players. conference | created a variable to view conference by conference instead of school by school
+drafted | split the drafted variable to represent one feature for [Team / Round / Pick / Year] & changed the drafted variable to a factor ["Yes","No"] to represent weather a player was drafted or not. side | created a new variable for High Level analysis of just offensive players and defensive players. conference | created a variable to view conference by conference instead of school by school